IronRiders/Constitution/Club Constitution.md

 ## Article 2: Purpose

-This club.s purpose is to include students interested in participating in the FIRST Robotics Competition, the FIRST Tech Challenge, in the construction of complex robots, advanced mechanics, competition strategy,  software programming, or any students interested in recruiting corporate sponsors, advertising/marketing, or business management.
+This club's purpose is to include students interested in participating in the FIRST Robotics Competition, the FIRST Tech Challenge, in the construction of complex robots, advanced mechanics, competition strategy,  software programming, or any students interested in recruiting corporate sponsors, advertising/marketing, or business management.
 The goals of The Iron Riders are:
 * To compete in the FIRST Robotics Competition and FIRST Tech Challenge.
 * To gain members for growth and development of the Roosevelt community as well as FIRST Robotics.
 * To encourage leadership, engineering, programming, and high ethical standards respected in the business, engineering, and programming worlds.